 The Peak District is a beautiful area of the English Countryside.
 The dynamic of green and blue in the summer and rugged wildness in winter are a powerful combination.
+The view of sunrise from Mam Tor across The Great Ridge is one I have always wanted to capture.

 Mam Tor, or Mother Hill in Olde English, is one of the most iconic places within the Peak National Park.
 It towers more than 500m above the little town of Castleton nestling at its feet.
 This Hope Valley settlement is well worth a visit on its own as it is full of interesting little shops, a castle (hence the name) and is home to the local mining of the semi-precious mineral Blue John.
 The postcode to get you to Castleton is S33 8WA.